This module is temporarily removed for updating. 6/2018

 Swaddling (wrapping tightly) in a blanket calms many young babies.
 However, improper use of this practice increases risk of harm.
 If the blanket is too loose, it can move up to cover the infant’s face.
 Loose blankets around the infant’s head are a risk factor for Sudden Infant Death Syndrome (SIDS.)
 Swaddling may cause overheating, another SIDS risk factor.
 If the blanket wraps the legs so they are not free to move, researchers find the baby is more likely to develop hip disease.

 Do you or the families you serve transport children?
-ECELS has a Self-Learning Module "Transporting Children Safely: Are We There Yet?"
-This online module includes information, videos and a model policy.
-Learn about new national recommendations for safe use of child passenger safety seats.
-Review new performance standards for transporting children safely in early education programs.
+Review performance standards for transporting children safely in early care and education programs.
 Share this information with parents who transport their children in vehicles other than a public bus.
-The model policy is consistent with Caring for Our Children: National Health and Safety Performance Standards, 3rd edition, published in 2011.
+The model policy is consistent with Caring for Our Children: National Health and Safety Performance Standards.

 Common myths and scientific evidence about currently recommended vaccines are discussed on the website of the Vaccine Education Center of the Children's Hospital of Philadelphia.
 The Vaccine Education Center is funded by civic-minded donors, not pharmaceutical companies.
 View the facts about vaccines.
 Download information sheets for staff and parents, including one about common vaccine myths.
 Reviewed and reaffirmed 4/2018.